Student Loans and Bankruptcy

 The cost of higher education continues to climb out of control.
 For most individuals, the only way to finance their education is through student loans.
 Ironically, the promise a college education offers is quickly swallowed by the burden of mounting student loan debt.
 To make matters worse, student loan debt is not automatically discharged in bankruptcy.

-Because of the difficulty of obtaining a discharge, a chapter 13 is an extremely good alternative.
-In a chapter 13, a debtor may be able to structure a repayment plan where the student loans are the only debt repaid in the chapter 13 plan.
+Because of the difficulty of obtaining a discharge, Chapter 13 bankruptcy is an extremely good alternative.
+In Chapter 13, a debtor may be able to structure a repayment plan where the student loans are the only debt repaid in the Chapter 13 plan.
 Upon a successful plan completion, you will still owe the remainder of your student loans; however, your other debt will have been discharged.